RajaShekhar1/IPC/README.md

 Running tests
 -------------------

+There three stages of tests: commit tests (fast, unit-level tests), integration tests (with database or external service), and end-to-end tests (with browser control).

+The commit and integration tests should be run frequently, and should be passing before merging into master.

+To run commit tests, perform the following:

+    ./run_commit_tests

+This will run some [behave](http://pythonhosted.org/behave/) tests along with plain vanilla unit tests using the nose test runner.

+To run the integration tests, make sure you have created a test database named taa-test and run:

+    ./run_integration_tests

+To run the browser tests, make sure firefox is installed using apt-get.
+For a headless run, also install Xvfb.

+    ./run_browser_tests

-[pytest](https://pytest.org/latest/index.html) is used for testing.
-To run the tests, ensure you are in the parent TAA directory and install the `taa` app in editable mode:
+[pytest](https://pytest.org/latest/index.html) is an alternative test runner.
+To run the tests using pytest, ensure you are in the parent TAA directory and install the `taa` app in editable mode:

     pip install -e .